 Notifications that remain even after you check your messages

-In the Slack desktop app, you can clear your cache by tapping on the three horizontal lines icon in the top left corner of your screen.
-Then select Help>Troubleshooting>Clear Cache and Restart.
+In the Slack desktop app, you can clear your cache by clicking on the Three Horizontal Lines icon in the top-left corner of your screen.
+Then, select Help>Troubleshooting>Clear Cache and Restart.

 - The most common Zoom problems and how to fix them

 - Common macOS Ventura problems and how to fix them